Connect with others who understand.

 Powered By

-The Oleptro brand name has been discontinued in the U.S. Other brand name or generic alternatives may be available.
+The Oleptro brand name has been discontinued in the U.S. for reasons unrelated to safety or efficacy.
+Other brand names or generic alternatives may be available.
+If you’re currently taking this medication, talk to your healthcare provider about safe options for transitioning to a different treatment.

 Overview

-Oleptro is generally taken once daily.
-Oleptro comes in tablet form.
+Oleptro was generally taken once daily.
+Oleptro came in tablet form.

 Side effects